 - MIP stands for Mortgage Insurance Premium

-- Debt-to-Income Ratio measures your monthly income versus your monthly obligations.
+- DTI is the debt-to-Income Ratio measures your monthly income versus your monthly obligations.
 A good rule of thumb is to try to be below 45%

 Conventional Mortgage Benefits

 - Maximum loan amount is $424,100

 - 20% down payment preferred to avoid PMI

 - No upfront PMI

 - 3% Down Payment Conventional Loan Option is available

 - Mortgage Insurance is cheaper on a Conventional Loan at .51%